 Many classical violinists ask us about the operation of an electric violin and the differences between classical violins and electric violins.
-If you are looking for the advantages of an electric violin, check out our article on this topic.

 A different structure

 The acoustic violin is made of a hollow structure that amplifies the vibrations of the strings.
 Conversely, the electric violin is often made of a solid structure and must be connected to an amp to be heard.

 The main difference is therefore related to the way in which the sound played is amplified.
 A classical violin has a sound box that naturally amplifies the sound produced by the vibration of the strings.
 While an electric violin does not have a sound box.
 To hear the sound that’s been played, electric violins need to amplify it through an external device such as an amp or speakers.

 An acoustic violin is heard from the moment one plays it.
 Conversely, an electric violin not connected to an amp will not be heard by the public.
 A slight sound will emanate from the electric violin, but it will be barely audible…

 Having a hollow body, the classical violin weighs less than the electric violin and its solid body.
 There are often significant differences in weight between these two instruments.
 A classical violin weighs about 480g.
 The weight of an electric violin differs from one manufacturer to another.
 Watch out for heavy electric violins that will tire your arms and hands, and develop tendinitis in the long term.

 At 3Dvarius, we study all the bodies and materials of our instruments.
 These studies are carried out in order to limit the amount of material and to lighten the final weight of the instrument as much as possible.

 Natural amplification VS Electric amplification